 Plan members who began participating on or after January 1, 2014 are required to contribute to the Cash Balance Plan.
 The Cash Balance Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
 A Cash Balance Plan resembles a defined contribution plan because it determines the value of benefits for each participant based on individual accounts.
 However, the assets of the plan remain in a single investment pool like a traditional defined benefit plan.
 A Cash Balance Plan resembles a defined benefit plan since it uses a specific formula to determine benefits.
 Members and employers contribute specified percentages of the member's wages each month to the member's account.
 Non-hazardous plan members are required to contribute 5% of wages to their individual account.
 All members are required to contribute 1% to the health insurance fund.
 The employer contribution rate is set annually by the Board based on an actuarial valuation.
-Each month. when employer contributions are received, an Employer Pay Credit is deposited to the member's account.
+Each month, when employer contributions are received, an Employer Pay Credit is deposited to the member's account.
 For non-hazardous members, their account is credited with a 4% Employer Pay Credit.
 The Employer Pay Credit represents a portion of the employer contribution.
 The account earns a guaranteed amount of interest, 4% on both the member contributions and the Employer Pay Credit balance, at the end of each fiscal year.
-If the member contributed to the plan during the fiscal year, there may be additional interest credit added to the member's account depending on Kentucky Retirement Systems' investment returns.
+If the member contributed to the plan during the fiscal year, there may be additional interest credit added to the member's account depending on KPPA's investment returns.
 This "upside" interest sharing is based on the 5-year average geometric investment return.
 If it exceeds 4% the member's account will be credited with 75% of the amount of the returns over 4% on the account balance as of June 30 of the previous year.
-For the fiscal years ended June 30, 2020 and 2019, the interest earned on CERS non-hazardous plans was 4.97% and 5.13%, respectively.

-The District's payroll for the years ended December 31, 2020, 2019, and 2018 was \$307,484, \$254,415, and \$267,162, respectively, all of which was covered by CERS.
-The District's contribution requirements for CERS for the years ended December 31, 2020, 2019, and 2018 were \$70,372 (\$55,037 allocated to the CERS pension fund and \$15,335 allocated to the CERS insurance fund), \$58,127 (\$45,419 allocated to the CERS pension fund and \$12,708 allocated to the CERS insurance fund), and \$54,352 (\$41,038 allocated to the CERS pension fund and \$13,314 allocated to the CERS insurance fund), respectively.
-The District contributed 100% of their required contributions for the years ended December 31, 2020, 2019, and 2018.
+The District's payroll for the years ended December 31, 2021, 2020, and 2019 was \$319,044, \$307,484, and \$254,415, respectively, all of which was covered by CERS.
+The District's contribution requirements for CERS for the years ended December 31, 2021, 2020, and 2019 were \$77,572 (\$60,568 allocated to the CERS pension fund and \$17,004 allocated to the CERS insurance fund), \$70,372 (\$55,037 allocated to the CERS pension fund and \$15,335 allocated to the CERS insurance fund), and \$58,127 (\$45,419 allocated to the CERS pension fund and \$12,708 allocated to the CERS insurance fund), respectively.
+The District contributed 100% of their required contributions for the years ended December 31, 2021, 2020, and 2019.